nosami/vsonline/vs-online/how-to/vscode.md

 ![Codespaces Terminal Warning in Visual Studio Code](../images/terminal-vsc-02.png)

-In addition to the standard integrated terminal features of VS Code, Codespaces also allows for the terminal to be personalized using custom dotfiles.
+In addition to the integrated terminal features of VS Code, Codespaces also allows for the terminal to be personalized using custom dotfiles.
 See [Personalizing environments](../reference/personalizing.md) for more information.

 ## Port Forwarding